 According to the latest figures, there were more than 7,100 syphilis cases diagnosed in 2017, which is 20 percent higher than the year before and two times more than 2012.
 Most cases were seen in 25 to 34-year-olds (33 percent).
 35 to 44-year-olds accounted for 26 percent.

-agency called for better services in the STI prevention and
+The agency called for better services in the STI prevention and treatment.

 The data also showed there was an eight percent drop in people testing for chlamydia.
 Since 2015, there has been a significant drop in reproductive and sexual health service with chlamydia testing falling by 61 percent.

-agency said this, along with other was possibly due to a decrease in service provision.
+The agency said this, along with other was possibly due to a decrease in service provision.

 Here’s what we've been up to recently.

 Monash University is conducting a trial that wants to prove that bacterial vaginosis is, in fact, a sexually transmitted disease that both men and women can carry.
 A 2006 study from Monash University showed that 50 percent of women that use oral or topical antibiotics were re-treated again in six months for the condition.